 Health Education Content Standards for California Public Schools, Kindergarten through Grade Twelve In March 2008, the California State Board of Education adopted the state's first-ever health education content standards, Health Education Content Standards for California Public Schools, Kindergarten through Grade Twelve.
-While the standards are not binding, "local educators are encouraged to apply [the] standards when developing curricular and instructional strategies for health education."
-The health education content standards were developed to comply with a state law passed in 2005 requiring the State Board of Education to adopt content standards for health.
-The standards focus on providing youth with the skills "to make healthy choices and avoid high-risk behaviors."
+While the standards are not binding, "local educators are encouraged to apply [the] standards when developing curricular and instructional strategies for health education."58 The health education content standards were developed to comply with a state law passed in 2005 requiring the State Board of Education to adopt content standards for health.
+The standards focus on providing youth with the skills "to make healthy choices and avoid high-risk behaviors."59

-The education standards are organized into six content areas, with Growth, Development and Sexual Health listed as one.
-The standards recommend that sexual health is addressed in grades five, seven and eight, as well as in high school.
-Beginning in grade five, the standards suggest that essential concepts for Growth, Development and Sexual Health instruction discuss "the human cycle of reproduction," the human reproductive system, and puberty, and provide definitions for the terms sexually transmitted disease, HIV, and AIDS.
-For grades six and seven, essential concepts for instruction include, among others, "explain the effectiveness of abstinence in preventing HIV, other STDs, and unintended pregnancy," and "recognize that there are individual differences in growth and development, physical appearance, gender roles, and sexual orientation."
-Essential concepts for high school grade levels include, among others, "discuss the characteristics of healthy relationships, dating, committed relationships, and marriage," "identify why abstinence is the most effective method for the prevention of HIV, other STDs and pregnancy," and "evaluate the safety and effectiveness, (including success and failure rates) of FDA-approved condoms and other contraceptives in preventing HIV, other STDs, and pregnancy."
+The education standards are organized into six content areas, with "Growth, Development and Sexual Health" listed as one.
+The standards recommend that sexual health be addressed in grades five, seven, and eight, as well as in high school.
+Beginning in grade five, the standards suggest that essential concepts for growth, development, and sexual health instruction discuss "the human cycle of reproduction," the human reproductive system, and puberty, and provide definitions for the terms "sexually transmitted disease," "HIV," and "AIDS."60 For grades six and seven, essential concepts for instruction include, among others, "explain the effectiveness of abstinence in preventing HIV, other STDs, and unintended pregnancy"; "explain the effectiveness of FDA-approved condoms and other contraceptives in preventing HIV, other STDs, and unintended pregnancy"; and "recognize that there are individual differences in growth and development, physical appearance, gender roles, and sexual orientation."61 Essential concepts for high-school grade levels include, among others, "discuss the characteristics of healthy relationships, dating, committed relationships, and marriage"; "identify why abstinence is the most effective method for the prevention of HIV, other STDs and pregnancy"; and "evaluate the safety and effectiveness, (including success and failure rates) of FDA-approved condoms and other contraceptives in preventing HIV, other STDs, and pregnancy."62

-Comprehensive Sex Education Programs in Public Schools

-Los Angeles Unified School District
+Comprehensive Sex Education Programs in Public Schools Los Angeles Unified School District

-The Los Angeles Unified School District (LAUSD) requires that all teachers and administrators for grades K-12 comply with the statutes of the California Comprehensive Sexual Health and HIV/AIDS Prevention Education Act, and therefore mandates schools to "provide students with the knowledge and skills necessary to protect their sexual health and reproductive health from unintended pregnancies and sexually transmitted diseases" and to "encourage all students to develop healthy attitudes about adolescent growth and development, body image, gender roles, sexual orientation, dating, marriage, and family."
+The Los Angeles Unified School District (LAUSD) requires that all teachers and administrators for grades K-12 comply with the statutes of the California Comprehensive Sexual Health and HIV/AIDS Prevention Education Act, and therefore mandates schools to "provide students with the knowledge and skills necessary to protect their sexual health and reproductive health from unintended pregnancies and sexually transmitted diseases" and to "encourage all students to develop healthy attitudes about adolescent growth and development, body image, gender roles, sexual orientation, dating, marriage, and family."63

-In compliance with the states Comprehensive Sexual Health and HIV/AIDS Prevention Education Act requirement to provide HIV/AIDS-prevention education to students in grades seven through 12 at least once in middle school and once in high school, LAUSD students must receive such instruction for five class periods in middle school and five class periods in high school.62 Among other requirements, HIV/AIDS-prevention education instruction must include a "discussion of methods to reduce the risk of HIV infection."
-Such instruction must "emphasize that sexual abstinence, monogamy, avoidance of multiple sexual partners, and avoidance of intravenous drug use are the most effective means for HIV/AIDS prevention."
-Instruction must also include the latest statistics from the medical field on the success and failure rates of condoms in preventing HIV and on "methods that may reduce the risk of HIV transmission from intravenous drug use."
+In compliance with the state's Comprehensive Sexual Health and HIV/AIDS Prevention Education Act requirement to provide HIV/AIDS-prevention education to students in grades seven through 12 at least once in middle school and once in high school, LAUSD students must receive such instruction for five class periods in middle school and five class periods in high school.64 Among other requirements, HIV/AIDS-prevention education instruction must include a "discussion of methods to reduce the risk of HIV infection."65 Such instruction must "emphasize that sexual abstinence, monogamy, avoidance of multiple sexual partners, and avoidance of intravenous drug use are the most effective means for HIV/AIDS prevention."66 Instruction must also include the latest statistics from the medical field on the success and failure rates of condoms in preventing HIV and on "methods that may reduce the risk of HIV transmission from intravenous drug use."67